 To make an Iced Matcha Latte, you need to use the following ingredients (vegan & non-vegan ingredients are included):

-- Matcha Powder – 1 teaspoon.
-For this particular Iced Matcha Latte that you see on the photos, I used the culinary Matcha powder by Matcha Organics.
+• Matcha Powder – 1 teaspoon.
+For this particular Iced Matcha Latte that you see on the photos, I used the culinary Matcha powder by Jade Leaf.

 Did you know that the Iced Matcha Green Tea Latte made at Starbucks contains sugar?
 Therefore you shouldn’t expect your drink to have a similar taste if you don’t add a sweetener.

-I know that this might seem counterintuitive, as you’re making an iced drink.
-Nevertheless, if you’re using milk that you’ve just taken out of the fridge, the honey or maple syrup won’t dissolve well in it.
-By using lukewarm milk you make sure the sweetness is evenly distributed throughout the liquid.
+I know that this may seem counterintuitive, as you’re making an iced drink.
+Nevertheless, if you’re using milk that you’ve just taken out of the fridge, the honey or maple syrup won’t dissolve well.
+By going for lukewarm milk you make sure the sweetness is evenly distributed throughout the liquid.

 This way your iced tea drink will have perfect smooth flavor.